 The next course of action is to file a lawsuit in state or federal court.
-If the court rules in favor of you, the plaintiff (in this case, the infringed-upon party), the result may be the awarding of monetary damages.
-Alternatively, the defendant may simply be forced to stop infringing.
+If the court rules in your favor, the plaintiff (in this case, the infringed-upon party), monetary damages may be awarded and/or the defendant may simply be forced to stop infringing.

 Yes.
 That said, how rigorously those rights are defended depends on the organization.
 While some organizations may have a more laid back enforcement approach, others will go to great lengths to protect their brand image and associations.

 But, trademark cases are complex.
 Even if you believe your trademark rights have been infringed upon, it can be tough to prove in court, as seen in the example below:

 Tiffany filed a lawsuit against Costco in 2013, claiming both trademark infringement and counterfeiting.
 For years, Costco had used the word “Tiffany” on engagement ring signage in their stores.
 Among other things, Tiffany claimed these signs led to consumer confusion about the rings’ brand, and that Costco had willfully confused these consumers.